VehicleRepaiSystemOrg/vehicle-repair-system/README.md

     ```
     # Example for a new feature
     git checkout -b feature/user-login-page

-    # Example for fixing a bug
-    git checkout -b bugfix/navbar-alignment
     ```

 3.  **Do Your Work:**
-    Write your code and save your files as you normally would.
+    Write your code.
+If using Docker, the app will auto-reload when you save files.

 4.  **Commit Your Changes:**
     Commit your work with a clear, descriptive message.